Pairwise versus multiple network alignment: Methods

 {\bf PNA methods.} Most NA methods are {\em two-stage} aligners: first, they calculate the similarities (based on network topology and, optionally, protein sequences) between nodes of the compared networks, and second, they use an alignment strategy to find high scoring alignments with respect to the total similarity over all aligned nodes.
 GHOST is a two-stage PNA method (Supplementary Section \ref{supplsec:aligners}).
 An issue with two-stage methods is that while they find high scoring alignments with respect to total node similarity (a.k.a. node conservation), they do not account for the amount of conserved edges during the alignment construction process.
 But the quality of an alignment is often measured in terms of edge conservation.
 To address this, MAGNA++ directly optimizes both edge and node conservation {\it while} the alignment is constructed (Supplementary Section \ref{supplsec:aligners}).
 MAGNA++ is a {\em search-based} (rather than a two-stage) PNA method.
 Search-based aligners can directly optimize edge conservation or any other alignment quality measure.
 WAVE and L-GRAAL were proposed as two-stage (rather than search-based) PNA methods that, just as MAGNA++, optimize both node and (weighted) edge conservation (Supplementary Section \ref{supplsec:aligners}).

-{\bf MNA methods.} IsoRankN, MI-GRAAL, and BEAMS are two-stage MNA methods.
-IsoRankN and MI-GRAAL optimize node conservation, while BEAMS optimizes both node and edge conservation (Supplementary Section \ref{supplsec:aligners}).
+{\bf MNA methods.} IsoRankN, BEAMS, and ConvexAlign are two-stage MNA methods.
+IsoRankN optimizes node conservation.
+BEAMS and ConvexAlign optimize both node and edge conservation (Supplementary Section \ref{supplsec:aligners}).
 On the other hand, like MAGNA++, multiMAGNA++ is a search-based method that optimizes both edge and node conservation.
-Unlike the above MNA methods that produce many-to-many alignments, multiMAGNA++ produces one-to-one alignments.
+IsoRankN and BEAMS produce many-to-many alignments.
+ConvexAlign and multiMAGNA++ produce one-to-one alignments.

 {\bf Aligning using network topology only versus using both topology and protein sequences.} In our analysis, for each method, we study the effect on output quality when (i) using only network topology while constructing alignments (T alignments) versus (ii) using both network topology and protein sequence information while constructing alignments (T+S alignments).
 For T alignments, we set method parameters to ignore any sequence information.
 All methods except BEAMS can produce T alignments and all methods can produce T+S alignments.
 For T+S alignments, we set method parameters to include sequence information.
 Supplementary Table \ref{tab:params} shows the specific parameters that we use, and Supplementary Section \ref{supplsec:aligners} justifies our parameter choices.